-Compared to the current minimum scan angle of +0.5 deg, lowering the minimum scan angle of the KEVX WSR-88D to +0.3 deg would increase coverage area at 2,000 ft above site level by 51.4%.
-The range of 2,000 ft coverage would increase from 40 to 60 miles from the Gulf of Mexico shoreline.
-Lowering the minimum scan angle to +0.2 deg or lower would result in would negligible additional coverage.
+Compared to the current minimum scan angle of +0.5 deg, lowering the minimum scan angle of the KDOX WSR-88D to +0.3 deg would increase coverage area at 2,000 ft above site level by 73.4% and would extend the range of 2,000 ft coverage over the Atlantic Ocean by an additional 21 miles.
+Lowering the minimum scan angle to +0.2 deg would result in a minor additional 1.2% increase in coverage area.